Greek Yogurt... 2x the benefits of regular yogurt

 Take a gradual approach when substituting yogurt in family favorites.
 Start with one-third yogurt to two-thirds mayo in your tuna salad for instance, easing in more as your family gets used to the change.

-Our creamy, tangy Greek-Style Yogurt make a great substitute for high-fat cream or sour cream in soups, sauces and stews.
+Our creamy, tangy Greek-Style Yogurt makes a great substitute for high-fat cream or sour cream in soups, sauces and stews.
 But heat can cause yogurt to separate, so whisk it in off the heat at the end, gently re-warming the dish over low heat if necessary, but not letting it simmer or boil.
 You can also add a little flour as you sauté ingredients, or whisk in some cornstarch that has been dissolved in liquid, which will give a slightly thicker and smoother result.
+Check out our Greek Yogurt Dip & Cucumber Sauce using 2% Plain Greek-Style Yogurt.

 If the yogurt has been opened and refrigerated for a while, it may have a little watery separation; stir it together until smooth before measuring, especially when using for baking.